dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 ### Exercise 2: Turning on Non-default Options

-Fire back up your text editor and change the XMLDocument constructor to use a non-default option (there's only two options, so we can go ahead and turn them both on so that more work is done).
+Fire back up your text editor and change the XMLDocument constructor to use non-default options (there's only two options, so we can go ahead and turn them both on).
 After making the change, compile your code with a new output filename and use the sample XML file below to demonstrate that the non-default option makes a difference (it's also included in the src/ directory as `whitespace-test.xml`).

 ```